Gestalt therapy: Change

-The empty chair technique
+Empty chair technique

 Empty chair technique or chairwork is typically used in Gestalt therapy when a patient might have deep-rooted emotional problems from someone or something in their life, such as relationships with themselves, with aspects of their personality, their concepts, ideas, feelings, etc., or other people in their lives.
 The purpose of this technique is to get the patient to think about their emotions and attitudes.
 Common things the patient addresses in the empty chair are another person, aspects of their own personality, a certain feeling, etc., as if that thing were in that chair.
 They may also move between chairs and act out two or more sides of a discussion, typically involving the patient and persons significant to them.
 It uses a passive approach to opening up the patient's emotions and pent-up feelings so they can let go of what they have been holding back.
 A form of role-playing, the technique focuses on exploration of self and is used by therapists to help patients self-adjust.
 Gestalt techniques were originally a form of psychotherapy, but are now often used in counseling, for instance, by encouraging clients to act out their feelings helping them prepare for a new job.
 The purpose of the technique is so the patient will become more in touch with their feelings and have an emotional conversation that clears up any long-held feelings or reaction to the person or object in the chair.